WilShotton/di-cast/README.md

 ```

 ## Nested injection.
-Di-Cast instances can take an optional parent injector constructor argument.
+DiCast instances can take an optional parent injector constructor argument.
 If an injector with a parent cannot resolve a dependency in it's local scope it will look in the parental scope before throwing an error.

 Dependencies with the same name as a dependency in the parental scope will overwrite in the local scope but will not affect the parent scope.

 ## Injection errors.
-Di-Cast has a custom error type with the following properties:
+DiCast has a custom error type with the following properties:

 __stack__ The stack trace for the error.